ZhenyingZhu/StudyNotes/SystemDesign.md

    3. driver app starts, report location and wait for trip requests
    4. passenger app starts, see nearby drivers
    5. Op1: use HTTP long pool.
 Op2: Web sockets
-   6. two types of web servers with a distributed cache: 1. server farm for the coneections, 2. dispatch servers route requests from internal services to the web servers.
+      1. Op1: two types of web servers with a distributed cache: 1. server farm for the coneections, 2. dispatch servers route requests from internal services to the web servers.
 Cache has the look up table to find where is a request hold.
 User Connection table: PK: UserId; Host, CreationTime, LastPingTime
-   7.
+      2. Op2: instantiating a bi-direction connection by upgrade the HTTP request.
+It doesn't time out so need less handshake.
+Instead of use route robin, LB can listen to the connections eash server holds.
+   6. If not use routing service, some services need to wait until user send some requests before they can send response to them
 3. trip service
-4. driver service: driver location
+4. driver service: driver location.
+Trip service use it to find nearby drivers
+   1. Not stored in DB
+   2. data structure: currentGuidId, previousGridId, latitude, longitude
+   3. Quick lookup: quadtrees, R-trees, Kd-trees, etc.
+   4. C-squares: divide the map into rectangular grids with ids.
+Store drivers as a double list with guid id as the key
+   5. parititon by the range of grid ids first, then shard by product type.
+No need to update if the driver is still within the same grid.
 5. billing service
 6. driver/passenger info service: keep track of user rating. stateless app server with cache.
 Shard by user type then user id.